 DevOps teams often use infrastructure-as-code (IaC) to provision, deploy, and manage applications in the cloud.
 AWS CloudFormation is one tool that provides IaC functionality, and AWS customers can now use third-party resource providers in their application stacks configured with CloudFormation.

-New Relic is excited to announce initial support for this with the ability to create NRQL alert conditions as resources directly in CloudFormation templates.
+In New Relic One, you can now create NRQL alert conditions as resources directly in CloudFormation templates.

 In this post, we’ll execute an example CloudFormation template that creates an AWS Lambda function with a built-in New Relic alert condition resource type.